Position

 • Assist patients with daily living activities such as bathing, dressing, and eating.

-• Monitor and report patients' behavior and progress to the psychiatric team.
+• Monitor and document patient behavior and progress, reporting any changes to the nursing staff.

-• Provide companionship and emotional support to patients.
+• Provide companionship and support to patients, promoting social interaction and engagement.

 Qualifications

-• High school diploma or equivalent required; additional education in healthcare or social services is preferred.
+• High school diploma or equivalent required; additional education in healthcare or related fields is a plus.

-• Previous experience in a psychiatric or healthcare setting is advantageous.
+• Previous experience in a healthcare or psychiatric setting is preferred.

 • Ability to remain calm and effective in stressful situations.